 With the recent influx of people into the job market, it is important to reflect your expertise and ability well in your CV in order to stand out from the crowd.
-As such, to ensure that you are ahead of the competition, I’ll show you how you can write a winning resume that highlights your capabilities.
+As such, to ensure that you are ahead of the competition, we’ll show you how you can write a winning resume that highlights your capabilities.

 - Final year Mechanical Engineering student with previous internship experience in supporting engineering solutioning for international energy firm specialising in power and automation technologies, and in multinational glass manufacturing giant.
 [This bullet point needs to capture your entire life-story in a nutshell.
 As a student, you are unlikely to have much, if any, practical working experience.
 As such, the important aspects to include are your internship experience.
 If you lack internship experience, you can also highlight transferable skills as demonstrated through project work, CCAs, attachments, etc.]